carpentries/workshop-template/_extras/customization.md

     - `"lc"` for Library Carpentry workshops, and
     - `"cp"` for general Carpentries events such as instructor trainings (for which you should use
       <https://github.com/carpentries/training-template> as the website template).
-    - `"incubator"` for workshops piloting a lesson in The Carpentries Incubator.
+    - `"pilot"` for workshops piloting a new lesson (e.g. in The Carpentries Incubator).
 * `curriculum` - to tell us which curriculum is being taught.
   At the moment, applicable to Software and Data Carpentry workshops only.
   Possible values are: